HIS2300 Global Environmental History

 This seminar-style course explores a wide range of questions around settler colonialism and law.
 We will read works on Indigenous legal thought and practice, as well as the roots, context, implementation, and impacts of colonial legal frameworks.
 Students will read a selection of academic and non-academic writing on these topics, and will engage themselves and each other in the classroom.
 They will also apply what they are learning in the context of a research project.

-This course gives students the opportunity to expand and complicate their understanding of Indigenous peoples and colonialism through lectures, readings, guest speakers, films, small-group discussions, and a field trip.
+This course gives students the opportunity to expand and complicate their understanding of colonialism and Indigenous people through lectures, readings, guest speakers, films, and small-group discussions.
+Students must complete assigned readings in preparation for each class and regularly submit written reading responses.

 The course objectives are:

-• that students emerge with a strong knowledge of the history and present of settler colonialism and Indigenous history
+• that students strengthen their knowledge of Indigenous history and settler colonialism

-• that students emerge having reflected deeply on their own place in the history and future of Indigenous-Settler relations
+• that students reflect deeply on their own place in the history and future of Indigenous-settler relations

-• that students emerge with the ability to engage respectfully and helpfully with Indigenous communities and work toward positive change in Settler communities
+• that students improve their ability to engage respectfully and helpfully with Indigenous communities and work toward positive change in their own communities